Moving to Tenerife : Fiscal Residence and Keeping things straight

 • Advise all pension and income providers including the UK tax authorities of your new fiscal status and address.

-• You may well still be paying tax in the UK at this point until you can provide them with a certificate of fiscal residence in Spain.
+• You may well still be paying tax in the UK at this point until you can provide them with a certificate of fiscal residence in Spain which is obtained from the Spanish Tax office once you have completed your first tax return in Spain.

 • If you are employed or self employed you will be making Spanish tax contributions and can obtain your certificate of fiscal residence in Spain straight away.